-You already know that libraries are a great way to save money on books (as long as you return them on time!).
-And you probably know that most offer computer access & even basic computer skills classes (typing, Microsoft Office, etc.) But many libraries offer many other ways to save money & grow your savings.
+You already know libraries are a great way to save money on books (as long as you return them on time!).
+And you probably know that most libraries offer computer access & basic computer skills classes (typing, Microsoft Office, etc.) But many libraries offer many other ways to save money & grow your savings.

 Need help with your newest gadget or a computer program?
 Many libraries now allow you to book a librarian for 30-60 minutes while they assist you one-on-one.
 No need to pay someone to teach you or to buy a user guide.
 While technology comes easy for the younger crowd, this can be a great resource for the older among us.

 While many libraries have magazines available for check-out (though the number seems to be declining), what I enjoy even more is the magazines available on Overdrive.
 I load them onto our iPad and I can read at my leisure, even months later.
 No worries about gettng them read before the due date.
 And I can read far more than I would check out.
 And lots of specialized ones.
 Your library may also offer Zinio which also offers magazines for digital check-out.

 I also love Overdrive for books (on my Kindle) & audiobooks for the kids & family listen-alouds in the car.
 Those weeks when we spend more time in the car than out of it, audiobooks are a fun way to pass the time.
 On our recent vacation, we listened to the original Winnie-the-Pooh stories as well as Pippi Longstocking.

 Before you buy a movie online, check if your library participates Overdrive movie streaming or Hoopla which offers streamable movies & television shows (Hoopla also offers audiobooks & ebooks).